Saving Water Outdoors

 Have you noticed how plants appear greener and brighter after a good rain?
 It’s not just because the dust and dirt get washed off.
 Rainwater is a clean, salt-free source of water that contains many beneficial ingredients for plant growth.
 Additionally, rainwater can be used from anything like washing clothes and dishes to flushing toilets and bathing your pets.
-You may not think we get enough rain here to bother, but the rooftop of a typical home can collect more than 400 gallons from ½ inch of rain, making water harvesting well worth the effort.
+You may not think we get enough rain here to bother, but the rooftop of a typical home can collect almost 500 gallons from ½ inch of rain, making water harvesting well worth the effort.

 Where to Start:

 Rainwater harvesting can be as simple as directing runoff to basins around your plants or collecting it in a rain barrel, or more complex systems may include gutters, storage tanks, pumps, and a delivery system.

 Mimic nature by creating a desert wash in the landscape that holds and distributes the water to the planted areas (not the street).
 In other areas of your landscape, use paving materials that allow water to soak into the ground below.
 Do not use plastic sheeting under granite or rock.
 Add mulch and/or low-water-use plants in strategic areas to help your soil absorb water.